 It features an intuitive interface that is so easy to use that most people can master the program in just a couple of minutes.
-A free, full working demo is available for download.
+A free demo is available for download.
 For Mac OS X and Windows.

 Software to suggest numbers to play based on a scientific analysis of patterns of previous drawings?

 — This has always been the primary purpose of Lotto Sorcerer, since 1989.

 Do you want to avoid the tedious task of typing in previous lottery draws?

 — Lotto Sorcerer's optional Lottery Data Subscription Service allows for no-click updating of lottery data from over 300 lotteries from over 30 countries from around the world.